ENSTABretagneRobotics/EASIBEX-MATLAB/samples_easibex_matlab/robot_localization/ReadMe.txt

-Do not forget to add this folder and other subfolders if needed to MATLAB path.
+Do not forget to add this folder and other subfolders if needed to MATLAB Path.
 Check also ../ReadMe.txt.
 Run main.m to test.